What are some Good and Bad graphic design examples?

 The visual weight of every element is distributed in a way that gives the composition stability.
 We use balance to add stability, structure, emphasis, and dynamics.

 In design, you will attempt to place visual elements in a pleasing arrangement to satisfy a purpose or achieve a particular look and feel.
-Every good design considers the type of balance to achieve whether symmetrical, asymmetrical, or radium balance.

 Understanding these three sorts of balance will help achieve the proper visual effect in your graphic design.

-For instance: when you draw a line at the center of an image and the visual elements on one side of the screen are mirrored on the other side.
+For instance, when you draw a line at the center of an image and the visual elements on one side of the screen are mirrored on the other side.
 They don’t have to be identical but can be similar in number, shape, or scale.

 Balance